aloretocornidez/aloretocornidez/README.md

 <div align="center"> i use arch btw </div>
 <div align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Archlinux-icon-crystal-64.svg/65px-Archlinux-icon-crystal-64.svg.png?20221007043523" alt="Arch Linux Logo"></div>

+## My Story
 My goal has, and always will be to achieve excellence in every action I take.
 If I am not immediately good at something, I will practice until I am.
-My determination has met no bound, and I never intend to let it do so.
+To this point, my determination has met no bound, and I never intend to let it do so.

 I have overcome many hardships in my schooling career.
-For example, I was about to drop out my first semester.
-I failed a class and was going to lose my scholarship.
+I was about to drop out my first semester because I failed a class and was going to lose my scholarship.
 At that moment I recognized that every action I take will shape my habits for the rest of my life.
-With that in mind, I decided to take a risk and continue with my schooling in Electrical and Computer engineering.
-Me 'puse las pilas' and now I am in my senior year and will be proudly finishing my coursework and graduating with a BS in May 2023.
+So with that in mind, I decided to take a risk and continue with my schooling in electrical and computer engineering. **'Me puse las pilas'** and now I am in my senior year and will be proudly finishing my coursework and graduating with a BS in May 2023.

+## Future Plans
+Currently I seek a Master's degree via the accelerated master's program at the UofA, however, if I find a job that I enjoy I will go into industry immediately after I graduate with my undergraduate degree.

+## Who do I like to work with?
 I seek to challenge myself in everything I do and I like to surround myself with others who do the same.

-Currently I seek a Master's degree via the accelerated master's program at the UofA, if I fond a job that I enjoy I will go into industry immediately after I graduate my bachelor program.
+I always want to learn from others an dnever like 'being the smartest person in the room.'

 ---